-Stephen the Deacon was stoned to death for preaching Christ’s gospel in Jerusalem.
-As Stephen was dying, full of the Holy Spirit, he looked up to Heaven and saw Jesus standing at God’s right hand, ready to receive his soul.1 I believe that Christ received also the five missionaries to Ecuador into Heaven at the moment they were martyred.
+Those missionaries remind me of Stephen the Deacon who was stoned to death for preaching Christ’s gospel in Jerusalem.
+As Stephen was dying, full of the Holy Spirit, he looked up to Heaven and saw Jesus standing at God’s right hand, ready to receive his soul.1 I believe that Christ also received the five missionaries to Ecuador into Heaven at the moment they were martyred.
 Scripture says, “Precious in the LORD’s sight is the death of His saints.2 Jesus doesn’t promise us endless life here on earth, but an eternal dwelling with Him in a new heaven and a new earth, the home of righteousness.3 Do we trust Christ enough to die for Him in service?
 And to live for Him?

 From Bible times, two types of shields have been found by archaeologists.
 A large, body-length shield protected the entire body, but mobility was hard.
 A torso-length shield was more common for soldiers engaged in hand to hand combat.
 Both point to the Lord as our personal Protector.
 He will not fail us.